Olivier Levasseur: Biography

 Born at Calais during the Nine Years' War (1688–1697) to a wealthy bourgeois family, Levasseur became an architect after receiving an excellent education.
 During the War of the Spanish Succession (1701–1714), he procured a letter of marque from King Louis XIV and became a privateer for the French crown.
 When the war ended he was ordered to return home with his ship, but he instead joined the pirate company of Benjamin Hornigold in 1716.
 Though he already had a scar across one eye limiting his sight, Levasseur proved himself a good leader and shipmate.

 After a year of successful looting, the Hornigold party split, Levasseur partnering briefly with Samuel Bellamy before deciding to try his luck on the Brazilian Coast aboard a stolen 22-gun merchant frigate named La Louise.
 He attacked many boats and ships on his way to the south of Brazil, most notably a slave ship coming from Angola, whose crew was abandoned to sink in their ship after it was robbed and damaged.
-He then abandoned 240 stolen slaves on an island off Macae (next to Rio de Janeiro) before a Portuguese armed boat gave him chase.
-After skirmishes with the Portuguese at Ilha Grande and Ubatuba, where ten pirates were killed, La Louise took shelter in Cananeia for some days.
+He then abandoned 240 stolen slaves on an island off Macaé (next to Rio de Janeiro) before a Portuguese armed boat gave him chase.
+After skirmishes with the Portuguese at Ilha Grande and Ubatuba, where ten pirates were killed, La Louise took shelter in Cananéia for some days.
 There Levasseur was informed of a rich French merchantman in the nearby bay of Paranaguá.
 While giving it chase, La Louise was caught in a storm off Cotinga Island and sank on 9 March 1718, with the death of about 80 of its crew.
-Levasseur escaped on a small brigantine that escorted his ship, and from there went south to Sao Francisco do Sul, where he robbed a boat full of cassava flour, in order to feed his surviving crew, sailing back to Cananeia.
+Levasseur escaped on a small brigantine that escorted his ship, and from there went south to São Francisco do Sul, where he robbed a boat full of cassava flour, in order to feed his surviving crew, sailing back to Cananéia.

 The pirates then sailed further north preying on ships again.
 Levasseur later reappeared in the Caribbean in June of that year in a smaller vessel that he had managed to steal on his way back from Brazil, but was almost captured by HMS Scarborough under the command of Captain Hume, and fled with much of his valuables to the Caribbean area in a smaller sloop.
 He later joined his former associates.
 After William Moody was ejected from command by his disgruntled crew in late 1718, they elected Levasseur as captain in Moody's place.
 In 1719, he operated together with Howell Davis and Thomas Cocklyn (who had also served under Moody) for a time.
 In 1720, they attacked the slaver port of Ouidah, Kingdom of Whydah (on the coast of what is now Benin), reducing the local fortress to ruins.
 Later that year, he was shipwrecked in the Mozambique Channel and stranded on the island of Anjouan in the Comoros.
 His bad eye had become completely blind by now, so he started wearing an eyepatch.